ymweiss/vortex-hip/README.md

 ---

-## How It Works

-The `hipLaunchKernelGGL` macro automatically loads the kernel binary at runtime:

-1. **Compile time**: `hipLaunchKernelGGL(my_kernel, grid, block, ...)` is transformed to `hipLaunchKernelByName("my_kernel", ...)`

-2. **Runtime**: On first kernel launch:
-   - Looks for `./my_kernel.vxbin`
-   - Falls back to `./kernel.vxbin`
-   - Loads kernel binary to device memory
-   - Caches for subsequent launches
-   - Executes with provided arguments

-No manual kernel registration required - it's automatic.

----

 ## Compiling HIP Kernels for Vortex

 The compilation pipeline uses **split compilation** - host and device code are compiled separately, with metadata generated during device compilation that is used by the host compilation.